IHTSDO/snowstorm/docs/loading-snomed.md

 This will take between 30-60 minutes depending on the performance of your machine.

-## Do not use Generated Delta Files
+## Generated Delta File Warning
-**Do not attempt to import generated delta files into Snowstorm!**
+**-latest-state flag must be used when generating delta files!**
 Since Janurary 2022 the International Edition no longer contains RF2 delta files.
-There is a tool to generate delta files if required but Snowstorm can not currently import these because they can contain multiple states of SNOMED CT components.
-When importing generated delta files the import will complete but the content will be inconsistent.
-Instead use the SNAPSHOT import type when importing a new version of any release that does not contain delta files.
+There is a [tool to generate delta files](https://github.com/IHTSDO/delta-generator-tool) if they are required.
+If using this tool then the `-latest-state` flag **must** be used in the delta-generator-tool to prevent multiple states of components existing at the same time within Snowstorm.
+Alternatively simply import the new release using the SNAPSHOT import type when updating a code system.
 Using a Snapshot import is slightly slower than a delta but will result in the same outcome.

 ## Loading Release Full Files